 Nevertheless, some wrongs are deemed universal, as when another character states, “Our lives are not our own.
 From womb to tomb, we are bound to others past and present.
 And by each crime and every kindness, we birth our future.”
 Here is acknowledgement that right and wrong exist, that we have a responsibility to others and that actions have eternal consequences.
 It is an eloquent proclamation, and the writers may well have thought they had come up with an original thought.
 To be sure, the statement is refreshing given the no-account cultural climate of our time.
 But the Apostle Paul said it more simply: “Whoever sows to please his sinful nature, from that nature will reap destruction.
 But whoever sows to please the Spirit from the Spirit will reap eternal life.”
 (Gal.
 6:8) Not that the writers of Cloud Atlas would acknowledge human accountability to God, nor suggest limitations on the pursuit of sensual pleasure.
 One of the co-writers, Lana Wachowski, used to be Larry Wachowski until a few years ago.

 Still, we are encouraged to see certain transcendental truths and to identify some acts as crimes.
 However, the “all boundaries are conventions” comment seems to discourage the naming of actual crimes.
 Apparently, the script writers are enlightened enough to identify them for us.
 In language and symbolism that comes across with the subtlety of a sledgehammer, oppression is implied to be any limitation of individual autonomy.
 The slave trade is waved about as a symbol to convey the monstrosity of external constraints on personal freedoms.
 It is implied that people are good; that we possess moral compasses that are internal, true and trustworthy; and that we have sufficient strength to live morally upstanding lives.
 Here is another colossal irony that goes over the Wachowski’s heads: everyone should have personal autonomy…except for evil people.
+Never mind that “evil” people might call their predilections “good.”
+With no transcendent principles, “good” and “evil” come down to a difference of opinion.
 No relationship is recognized between the human desire to make our own rules and the depravity of the criminal.

 Alas, the enchantment of this age defies reason and is impervious to the strongest argument.
 Only the grace of God can break up this daydreamers convention.
 I have to remind myself regularly that I have only dodged the soporific bullet through God’s revelation to me, not because of any virtue of my own.
 The order of the day is to pray for friends, neighbors and family members who still slumber.
 For as much as they fancy themselves to be individuals, each one of them is a conformist, marching to the beat of a single dark drum.